Rotary union: Mechanical seal

 The heart of the rotary union is the seal.
 The seal prevents the medium from leaking outside the rotary union while in operation.
-Seal types can vary from pusher-type end face mechanical seal, non-pusher type end face mechanical seal, lip seals, and o-ring seals.
+Seal types can vary from pusher-type end-face mechanical seals, non-pusher-type end-face mechanical seals, lip seals, and o-ring seals.
 Most rotary unions have more than one seal.

 Types of rotary unions

 Many rotary unions incorporate multiple ports, some of which are designed to handle different types of material simultaneously.

 A rotary union with a straight port transfers the substance directly through the rotary union.
 Other designs include an elbow port, which causes the material to flow out at an angle, and multiple ports.
-A multiple port rotary union looks like a perforated cylinder.
-At the end of the cylinder is a threaded screw with a seal or seals that lock on to it.
-The material being transferred flows into the cylinder and out of the input holes.
+A multiple-port rotary union looks like a perforated cylinder.
+At the end of the cylinder is a threaded screw with a seal or seals that lock onto it.
+The transferred material flows into the cylinder and out of the input holes.

 In the case of a rotary union with multiple inputs, chambers separated by seals keep the materials from inadvertently mixing.
 This type of rotary union is often used in the manufacture of plastics and other petroleum products, for which multiple inputs may need to be streamlined, but kept separate.

+Rotary unions can be classified according to the media they transfer.
+For example, if they carry coolant, they are referred to as coolant unions.
+The same is also true for other media like water, air, steam, etc.

 Uses

-Many assembly lines incorporate multiple rotary unions, because they are highly versatile and take up less space than other devices designed for a similar purpose.
-Rotary unions also appear in automobiles and other machines that require constant supplies of lubrication, air, or other liquids in order for moving parts to run smoothly.
+Many assembly lines incorporate multiple rotary unions because they are highly versatile and take up less space than other devices designed for a similar purpose.
+Rotary unions also appear in automobiles and other machines that require constant supplies of lubrication, air, or other liquids for moving parts to run smoothly.
 Brakes, for example, use rotary unions to maintain a constant supply of pressurized brake fluid.
 Rotary unions are also heavily used in crude oil processing, the chemical industry, commercial food production, and pharmaceutical applications.

 Agriculture

-Equipment used in grain harvesting including combines, tractors, grain carts and threshers employ rotary unions.
+Equipment used in grain harvesting including combines, tractors, grain carts, and threshers employ rotary unions.
 Once harvested, many crops will be processed with equipment that uses rotary unions.
-Food processing equipment that use rotary unions include cooling conveyors, flaking mills, shredders, steam cookers, starch dryers, rotary cutters and roll-forming.
+Food processing equipment that uses rotary unions includes cooling conveyors, flaking mills, shredders, steam cookers, starch dryers, rotary cutters, and roll-forming.

 Automotive

-Auto manufacturing is a diverse user of rotary unions for a broad range of parts or components and materials, whether machined steel, iron or aluminum, stampings, plastics, glass or paperboard.
-Rotary unions are used for operations that require coolant, lubricant or hydraulics.
+Auto manufacturing is a diverse user of rotary unions for a broad range of parts or components and materials, whether machined steel, iron or aluminum, stampings, plastics, glass, or paperboard.
+Rotary unions are used for operations that require coolant, lubricant, or hydraulics.

 Car washes

-There are two kinds of car wash facilities that use unions: the automatic and the hand operated.
-Most manufacturers of automatic systems have several revolving brushes which use 55 series to introduce low pressure detergent water through the supporting shaft to the brushes.
+There are two kinds of car wash facilities that use unions: the automatic and the hand-operated.
+Most manufacturers of automatic systems have several revolving brushes that use 55 series to introduce low-pressure detergent water through the supporting shaft to the brushes.
 In addition, automatic car washes have spinners that require rotary unions to transmit high-pressure water into the spinning mechanisms.